ketancmaheshwari/pd/README.md

 # pd.sh
-Linux terminal piped commands preserve outputs and debug.
-This little tool allows you to preserve the standard output and errors in intermediate files in a sandbox directory for inspection and/or debugging.

-When you run the pd.sh script with your piped command as an argument, it will detach each stage of the pipeline as a separate command in a shell script and ask you if you'd like to run the script.
-If you say yes, it will run the script.
+When you run a typical Linux terminal piped command, the intermediate outputs (and errors, if any) are lost.
+This script preserves outputs/errors for inspection or debugging.
+It breaks each stage of the pipeline as a separate command in a shell script and asks you if you'd like to run the script.
+If you say yes, it will run the script inside a randomly generated sandbox dir.
 It will print the exit status of the individual commands and preserve standard output and errors in numbered files inside a randomly generated directory.
 If you say no (default), it will simply create the shell script for you that you may run manually.

 ### Usage Example:
 ```sh